imagej/imagej.github.io/_pages/plugins/bar.md

 <!-- -->

 Will I find BAR useful?
-{% include github org='tferr' repo='Scripts' path='README.md\#citations' label='Probably' %}.
+{% include github org='tferr' repo='Scripts' branch='master' path='README.md\#citations' label='Probably' %}.
 But it is likely that you will need to delve a bit into the [BAR philosophy](#scripting-bars).

 <!-- -->

 Can I contribute to BAR?
 Yes, please do!
-If you have some suggestions on how to improve it, do {% include github org='tferr' repo='Scripts' path='README.md\#help' label='let us know' %}.
+If you have some suggestions on how to improve it, do {% include github org='tferr' repo='Scripts' branch='master' path='README.md\#help' label='let us know' %}.

 <!-- -->

 Nothing happens when I run a BAR.
 What's going on?
 In a case of premature termination BARs tend to exit rather silently.
 The best way to have insights on an unexpected error is to run it directly from the [Script Editor](/scripting/script-editor): Open the script by holding {% include key key='Shift' %} while selecting it from the {% include bc path="BAR |" %} menu, press *Run* and have a look at the editors' s console, where all sort of useful messages will be printed to.
-Do {% include github org='tferr' repo='Scripts' path='README.md\#help' label='let us know' %} if you have found a bug.
+Do {% include github org='tferr' repo='Scripts' branch='master' path='README.md\#help' label='let us know' %} if you have found a bug.

 <!-- -->